Cypher-Monarch/CypherGate/README.md

 # CypherGate

-**Autonomous VPN tunneling script.
+**Autonomous VPN tunneling app.
 Fetches, patches, connects.**

 ---

 > _“I didn’t know how it worked.
 I just knew it would.”_

-CypherGate is a Bash-powered VPN tunneling script that:
+CypherGate is a fully autonomous VPN tunneling app featuring:
-- Fetches live VPN server lists from [VPNGate](https://www.vpngate.net/en/)
+- Live VPN server fetching from [VPNGate](https://www.vpngate.net/en/)
 - Auto-patches broken OpenVPN configs (fixes cipher issues automagically)
-- Lets you select servers via a terminal-based UI (whiptail)
-- Connects automatically through OpenVPN
+- Modern **Qt GUI** *(with system tray support, notifications, etc.)*
+- Minimalist terminal-based legacy TUI (for old-school vibes)
+- Auto-connect, manual connect, and fastest-server modes
 - Caches server lists for offline use
-- Logs everything for your ~paranoia~ convenience
+- Logs every connection for your ~paranoia~ convenience
-- Sends desktop notifications for each step
+- Desktop notifications for each step (both GUI & TUI)

 Born purely out of spite for broken configs and a desire to automate everything.